-Figure 3: Relation between a coordinate defined in the exterior field boundary x; and the coordinate x at a distance R{oxt} .
+Figure 3: Relation between a coordinate defined in the exterior field boundary \mathbf{x}i and the coordinate \mathbf{x} at a distance R{ext} .

 For plotting purposes, the exterior-field pressure variable pext is defined by COMSOL.
 This variable defines the pressure at any coordinates x, y, and z that are outside the boundary on which the exterior-field calculation is defined (for $|x| > R_i$ in Figure 3).
-The exterior-field pressure (variable name acpr.efc1.pext) and exterior-field sound pressure level (variable name acpr.ffc1.Lp pext) are easily plotted and visualized using the radiation pattern plot types.
+The exterior-field pressure (variable name acpr.efc1.pext) and exterior-field sound pressure level (variable name acpr.efc1.pext) are easily plotted and visualized using the radiation pattern plot types.
 They exist in 1D plot groups for plotting on, for example, a polar plot group, in 2D plot groups, and in 3D plot groups for creating 3D polar plots.

 Finally, note that in order to get a precise evaluation of the exterior-field variable, the evaluation of the H-K integral must be accurate.
-This requires having a good numerical estimate of the normal derivative of the pressure on the exterior-field calculation surface (adjacent to the PML layer).
-The easiest way to achieve this is by adding a single boundary layer mesh element on the inside of the acoustic domain.
-The thickness of this layer should be one tenth of the element size in the domain such that
+This requires having a good numerical estimate of the normal derivative of the pressure on the exterior-field calculation surface.
+This is achieved using a singe boundary layer mesh.
+This is automatically handled by the physics-controlled mesh.